n0t0/Robot-Project-/README.md

 BRF~Best Robot Forever

-This is a friendly robo  advicing users based on their actions.
+This is a friendly robot  advicing users based on their actions.

 Inspired from the book: "Making Habits, Breaking Habits" by Jeremy Dean

 ### Structure